I Am Kandy

 So true. wonderful memories, sadly Sri Lankans adopt the Western attitude of "no time ".
 That's why we long for the good ol' days of Ceylon.

-11. Desiree Oorloff
+9. Desiree Oorloff

 February 18, 2018 at 02:50 pm

 A beautiful piece, thank you.
 I would love to know if she is related to Markie Solomons.
-A friend of my brothers but like a big brother to me.
+A friend of my brother’s but like a big brother to me.
 My Mum was a Kandy girl but she has passed.
 Being the youngest in my family I don't know much about my family in Sri Lanka but thank you for this.

-12. Barbara Fernandopulle
+10. Barbara Fernandopulle

 February 19, 2018 at 03:29 am